anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 If there is a conflict, a warning will be displayed, so please check the warning.

 Issue of this problem: [#568](https://github.com/anatawa12/AvatarOptimizer/issues/568)

+## PhysBones / Contact Receivers that are used in the OSC-based gimmick are not working {#physbones-contact-receivers-that-are-used-in-the-osc-based-gimmick-are-not-working}

+The `AAO Trace and Optimie` component is designed to not change the behavior of the avatar carefully.
+However, for technical reasons, the `AAO Trace and Optimize` component cannot detect some PhysBone / Contact Receiver components are used in the OSC-based gimmick or not being used.

+Some modern avatars have their own gimmicks based on PhysBone / Contact Receiver components, so those components is due to forgotten to remove them in most case.
+Therefore, `AAO Trace and Optimize` will assume that such components are not for OSC-based gimmick and remove them.

+However, this is not always the case, so if you are using PhysBone / Contact Receiver components for the OSC-based gimmick, please configure your avatar to detect them as used in the avatar.
+`AAO Trace and Optimize` will not remove them if they are used in the Animator in the avatar.
+So, by adding parameters used in the OSC-based gimmick to the parameter list of Animator Controller or Expression Parameters, such components will not be removed.

+In addition, for future discussion, if your OSC-based gimmick is removed by Trace and Optimize, could you let us know the name of parameter used in the OSC-based gimmicks?
+I may implement list of parameters likely to be used by OSC and Avatar Optimizer may keep components for those parameters or other ways to prevent removing them in the future.
+Please feel free to contact on the GitHub issue below, [Fediverse (Misskey / Mastodon)][Fediverse] or [Twitter].

+Issue of this problem: [#1090](https://github.com/anatawa12/AvatarOptimizer/issues/1090)

 ## I cannot upload the avatar because of pre-build hard limit check {#i-cannot-upload-the-avatar-because-of-pre-build-hard-limit-check}